crusher-dev/crusher/README.md

 <hr/>

-[Crusher](https://crusher.dev) is an all in one, faster testing framework.
+[Crusher](https://crusher.dev) all in one testing framework.
+It includes everything w.r.t to e2e testing, like test recorder(local app), test runner and web app for you.

 **Create, run and debug tests** with simple workflow, use **low-code or code**.
 Making testing to make it simple, fast and robust.